jackdwayne/arrhythmia_project/backend/patientdb/README.md

 ## Restful API
-Django handles url endpoints by assigning them views (custom vies can be defined in views.py), which can contain functions to handle specific HTTP requests (e.g. GET, POST, HEAD, etc.), possibly by querying the database that the Django server is connected to and/or processing said query and returning the results as a HTTP response.
+Django handles url endpoints by assigning them views (custom vies can be defined in views.py), which can contain functions named after various HTTP request types (e.g. GET, POST, HEAD, etc.) that handle said requests, possibly by querying the database that the Django server is connected to and/or processing said query and returning the results as a HTTP response.

 ## Working With Machine Learning Model
 This app is currently capable of interacting with one machine learning model, which is contained in the